•••Print this page as your weekly semester guide•••

 __________________________________________________

-Assignment: in class review of Work in Progress - The Final - come with images ready to share.
+Assignment: Work in Progress - The Final - create LR album of your working images.
 Write down a few sentences about your concept and working title of the series.
+Submit through Canvas before next class.

 Multiple Choice Exam